boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 # Major Additions

 ## Path to Production Alignment
-To better align development processes with processes in CI/CD and higher environments, we no longer recommend using Tilt live-reloading.
-As such, upgrading projects should consider narrowing the scope of their Tiltfile.
+To better align development processes with processes in CI/CD and higher environments, we no longer recommend using Tilt for building and deploying projects.
+As such, upgrading projects should consider removing or at least narrowing the scope of their Tiltfile.
 See _**How to Upgrade**_ for more information.

 ## Data Access Upgrade
 Data access through [GraphQL](https://graphql.org/) has been deprecated and replaced with [Trino](https://trino.io/).
 Trino is optimized for performing queries against large datasets by leveraging a distributed architecture that processes queries in parallel, enabling fast and scalable data retrieval.